Evidence & Evaluation

 A demonstrated track record of using evaluation to make programmatic decisions is a requirement for SIF grantmaker intermediaries.
 In addition, all funded programs being implemented in communities must complete a rigorous evaluation to strengthen their base of evidence and to document and assess whether their approach works more effectively, costs less, or leads to better results for our country’s communities.
 Through its investment in evaluation, the SIF will increase evidence on what works to support economic opportunity, boost youth development, and promote healthy futures.

-NEW: A key goal of the Social Innovation Fund is to build the evaluation capacity of nonprofit organizations so they can successfully assess whether their programs are truly creating impact.
+A key goal of the Social Innovation Fund is to build the evaluation capacity of nonprofit organizations so they can successfully assess whether their programs are truly creating impact.
 To do so, we have developed the Social Innovation Fund Evaluation Plan (SEP) Guidance.
 This document provides a common framework and shared understanding of what rigorous evaluation means, the elements and criteria against which SIF grantees and subgrantees plans are assessed and approved, and suggestions other organizations can use as they develop their own evaluations.

 What are Evidence Tiers?